silq-lang/silq/README.md

 - assert(expression); puts the program in the error state in case the expression is equal to zero (PSI will then report the probability of error).

-- return (expression1,expression2,...,expressionn); terminates the procedure with the given results.
+- return expression; terminates the procedure with the given result.
   If no return statement is provided at the end of a procedure, return (); is automatically inserted.

 ### Special statements